Staff

 - Prevent and detect criminal acts

-Administrative Assistant
+Administrative Assistants

-This position is responsible for a wide array of functions to ensure the Sheriff’s Business Office runs smoothly.
+The administrative assistant positions are responsible for a wide array of functions to ensure the Sheriff’s Business Office runs smoothly.
 Duties include:

 - Ordering supplies